akaabdullahmateen/roadmap/documentation/css/cascade/index.md

 <p style="line-height: 1.6em; text-decoration: overline !important;">Hello</p>
 ```

-In the CSS code block above, three cascade layers named "A", "B", and "C", were created, in that order.
+In the CSS code block above, three cascade layers named "_A_", "_B_", and "_C_", were created, in that order.
 Three stylesheets were imported directly into layers and two were imported without creating or being assigned to a layer.
-The "All unlayered styles" in the list below (normal author style precedence - order 4) includes styles from these two stylesheets and the additional unlayered CSS style blocks.
+The "_All unlayered styles_" in the list below (normal author style precedence - order 4) includes styles from these two stylesheets and the additional unlayered CSS style blocks.
 In addition, there are two inline styles, a normal `line-height` declaration and an important `text-decoration` declaration:

 | Order (low to high) | Author style         | Importance   |
 | ------------------- | -------------------- | ------------ |